Samuel C. Cumming: Interwar period

 Although the war was over, Cumming's regiment was tasked with new duties in Germany.
 He and his unit crossed the Rhine River on December 13, 1918, near Remagen and moved to the Wied River Valley, which was designated as regimental area of operations.
 The 5th Marines spent their time with regular training, range firing, and reviews, but also with educational programs.

-During June of 1919, the German government refused to accept the Allied surrender terms at the Paris Peace Conference.
+During June 1919, the German government refused to accept the Allied surrender terms at the Paris Peace Conference.
 In order to prevent an uprising in Germany, 5th Marine Regiment marched eastwards.
 After Germany agreed to the terms, they halted their advance in the town of Hartenfels on June 23, 1919.
 One month later, Cumming and his regiment were ordered back to the United States, arriving in New York at the beginning of August of that year.
 Following a warm welcome, Cumming and 5th Marines marched up Fifth Avenue, and a few days later took part in the parade in Washington, D.C., where President Woodrow Wilson reviewed the unit.

 Upon the disbandment of the 5th Marine Regiment at Quantico, Virginia, on August 13, Captain Cumming joined Lem Shepherd and they were attached to the special party under Major Charles D. Barrett.
 This party was sent back to France at the beginning of September 1919 in order to make a relief map of battlefields on which Marines fought.
 During his service in Europe, Cumming received the Silver Medal of Bravery from the Government of Montenegro.

 Everybody returned to the United States in January 1920 and spent the next six months with work on the maps.
 These maps can be found at the Smithsonian Institution today.
 Cumming was subsequently assigned back to the Marine Barracks Quantico and assumed command of the Engineer Battalion there in December 1921.